No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 11. The Accidental Investment Banker: Inside the Decade That Transformed Wall Street

 This book is a fascinating account of an investment banker who lived through the exciting times of the 1990s.
-Jonathan Knee discusses the behind-the-scenes effects of the dot-com bubble and how it ultimately led to its bursting during his tenure as an investment banker at Goldman Sachs and Morgan Stanley.
-“The goal was to do deals, generate revenues and get noticed… whatever the cost, particularly when someone else bore that cost.”
+Jonathan A. Knee discusses the behind-the-scenes effects of the dot-com bubble and how it ultimately led to its bursting during his tenure as an investment banker at Goldman Sachs and Morgan Stanley.
+“The goal was to do deals, generate revenues, and get noticed… whatever the cost, particularly when someone else bore that cost.”

 As some reviewers say, “Finally, we have someone lifting the curtain, with refreshing candor and engaging prose; this book takes us inside the world of investment banking in the 1990s.”

 Buy The Accidental Investment Banker: Inside the Decade That Transformed Wall Street on Amazon.

 12. Liar’s Poker: Rising Through The Wreckage on Wall Street

 This book by Michael Lewis is a semi-autobiographical book describing the author’s experience as a bond salesman during the late 1980s.

 Considered one of the books that defined Wallstreet during that decade, Lewis jumps back and forth between two different threads.
 The autobiographical one talks about his life and experience working at Salomon Brothers.
 The second one explains how Wallstreet firms became wealthy by creating and marketing mortgage bonds.

 As with the book above, this text describes how firms operated during “The wild west Wallstreet era.” of the 1980s and early 90s.

 Buy Liar’s Poker: The Rising Through The Wreckage on Wallstreet on Amazon.